grafana/agent/docs/sources/static/configuration/integrations/mssql-config.md

 ```

 ## Custom metrics
-You can use the optional `query_config_file` or `query_config` parameters to retrieve custom Prometheus metrics for a MSSQL instance.
+You can use the optional `query_config` parameter to retrieve custom Prometheus metrics for a MSSQL instance.

-If either of these are defined, they will use the new configuration to query your MSSQL instance and create whatever Prometheus metrics are defined.
+If this is defined, the new configuration will be used to query your MSSQL instance and create whatever Prometheus metrics are defined.
 If you want additional metrics on top of the default metrics, the default configuration must be used as a base.

 The default configuration used by this integration is as follows: